bscarlavai/self-car-wash-finder/DEPLOYMENT.md

 # Cloudflare Workers Deployment Guide

-This guide will help you deploy your Cat Cafe Directory to Cloudflare Workers with proper environment variable configuration.
+This guide will help you deploy your Self Car Wash Finder Directory to Cloudflare Workers with proper environment variable configuration.

 ## Prerequisites